-Which justifies the conclusion that, but for this significant work, the case would have proceeded further at potential cost to the Fund or your client.
+between the parties which, together, justify the conclusion that, but for this significant work, the case would have proceeded further at potential cost to the Fund or the parties.

 Block fees: sheriff court proceedings (no action raised or undefended)